 It is expedient to make a LPA at the same time as making a will.
 The fees will be lower if a separate appointment is not required However, any time whilst in good mental health is an ideal time and the sooner the better.

 Many firms of solicitors charge in excess of £500 for a standard LPA.
 We charge a more reasonable £300 plus VAT.

 Or if at the same time as making a Will, the cost is lower - standard LPA £250 plus VAT.

 What if mental capacity of the donor is lost?

 A general power lapses in these circumstances, and recourse has to be made to the Office of the Public Guardian (Court of Protection).

 An LPA can still be used provided it has been registered.

-An Enduring Power of Attorney or EPA (made prior to 1st October 2007) continues to be effective after loss of mental incapacity to manage financial affairs, but for full power to continue there has to be an application for registration of the power with the Court of Protection.
+An Enduring Power of Attorney or EPA (made prior to 1st October 2007) continues to be effective after loss of mental incapacity to manage financial affairs, but for full power to continue there has to be an application for registration of the power with the Office of the Public Guardian.
 We can assist with the registration process, but fees are best discussed on a case by case basis.